ltran1612/CS579-Reverse-Engineering/BinaryReverseEngineeringWithCrackmes/README.md

         + argument[6] == 'Y'
         => argument[6] == 'Y' (since 'Y' < '~')

-18. To get from main() to rock(), we got the first command-line argument and check if its length is less than 16.
+18. To get from main() to rock(), we got the first command-line argument (call this input) and check if its length is less than 16.
 Thus, we need the following conditions:

         + input.length >= 16

 18. Looking at main(), we pass to rock the first command-line argument.
 Looking at rock(), paper(), scissors(), and lizard().
-We pass to the next function, the same argument without changing anything.
+We pass to the next function the same argument without changing anything.
 As a result, the argument is just the input.

 As a result, the conditions are: